hn12404988/gpt-files/README.md

   -n, --file-name    <name>         - New filename to replace the original filename
   -o, --overwrite                   - Overwrite if existed                             (Default: false)
   -d, --destination  <destination>  - Upload to vector store or code interpreter.
 (Default: "file", Values: "file", "code")
+  -a, --assistant-id <assistantId>  - If this option is provided, this is used as the assistant id instead of the OPENAI_ASSISTANT_ID environment variable

 Environment variables: